Last revised: December 11, 2022

 RoCa: Mal.
 3:19-20; 2 Thess.
 3:7-12; Luke 21:5-19

 Bonus Gospel (from old Lutheran Lectionary) below — Luke 19:11-27

-Last week we quoted one of his most succinct statements of why Girard considers apocalyptic to be so important to understanding Jesus’ message: “Christ cannot bring us a peace truly divine without depriving us first of the only peace at our disposal.
+One of Girard’s most succinct statements of why he considers apocalyptic to be so important to understanding Jesus’ message: “Christ cannot bring us a peace truly divine without depriving us first of the only peace at our disposal.
 His peace entails this troubling historical process through which we are living” (I See Satan Fall Like Lightning, p.
 186).
 The only means of peace at our disposal has been the myriad forms of sacred violence — violence sanctioned in our cultures to contain both the mimetic violence in our midst and the violence from and against enemies that structures our Us-vs-Them cultures.
 We might also consider this to be “sacrificial violence” in the old sense of ritual blood sacrifice.
 Jesus brings apocalypse because, as John the Baptist proclaims, “Behold the Lamb of God who takes away the sin of the world!”
 What is the sin?
 “The only peace at our disposal,” namely, sacred violence.